louisVottero/vtool/README.md

 ## Required
 You will need Maya or Unreal or Houdini to run Vetala.
 It is also possible to directly from PySide.
 Currently Vetala works best with Maya.
-Other platforms are work in progress.
+Other platforms are really early work in progress.

 ## Getting Started